signature-opensource/CK-DeviceModel/CK.DeviceModel/Device/README.md

 - Commands that are handled while the device is stopped can be considered as errors, be canceled, be executed anyway or deferred until the device starts again (see the [DeviceCommandStoppedBehavior enumeration](../Command/DeviceCommandStoppedBehavior.cs).
 - Commands can be sent immediately (highest priority) or delayed, waiting for their `SendingTimeUtc`.
+- Commands can have one timeout (in milliseconds) and any number of associated CancellationTokens.
 - Commands completion MUST be signaled explicitly.
-- Commands may transform errors or cancellation into command results.
+- Commands may transform errors or cancellations into command results.
 The [BaseReconfigureDeviceCommand](../Command/Basic/BaseConfigureDeviceCommand.cs) is an example where errors or cancellation are mapped to [DeviceApplyConfigurationResult](../Host/DeviceApplyConfigurationResult.cs) enumeration values.
 - Completed commands (even the ones that are completed outside of the command loop and regardless of their state - error, canceled or success) can be safely "continued" thanks to the Device's `OnCommandCompletedAsync` method.